xingyizhao/TAMPERS/README.md

 1.running bert attack will take long time in this package.
 See the issue [here](https://github.com/QData/TextAttack/issues/586).
 Therefore, we just follow the setting of
 [TextDefender](https://github.com/RockyLzy/TextDefender/blob/master/textattack/transformations/word_swap_masked_lm.py) and ignore word to replace is tokenized as multiple sub-words.

 2.Using USE to compute the semantic similarity, we correct the code.
 In the TextFooler and bert-attack code, they forget to divide the angle between the two embedding by pi.
-The correct computation should be: 1 - arccos(cosine_similarity(u, v)) / pi.
+The correct computation should be: **1 - arccos(cosine_similarity(u, v)) / pi**.
 See [here](https://math.stackexchange.com/questions/2874940/cosine-similarity-vs-angular-distance).

 ## Demo of results:
 We give a result for example, the result below is based on MR dataset.
 In our paper, we sampled**five different 1000 samples and take an average value as the final results**.